Jeremy Pemberton (priest): Background

 The Equality Act 2010 prohibits discrimination based on protected characteristics in the act, including sexual orientation.
 However, the Church of England and other religious groups that do not agree with same-sex relationships are allowed to not employ gay people if they are sexually active or in civil partnerships.
 Same-sex marriage in England and Wales began in late March 2014, when the Marriage (Same Sex Couples) Act 2013 came into force.

-In April 2014, Pemberton married his partner Laurence Cunnington; Pemberton met Cunnington on a support website for gay fathers in 2008 and both had been previously married to women for several decades.
+In April 2014, Pemberton married his partner Laurence Cunnington.
+Pemberton met Cunnington on a support website for gay fathers in 2008 and both had been previously married to women for several decades.
+Pemberton and his former wife have five adult children.
 The marriage occurred despite an official ban on same-sex marriages from the Church of England's House of Bishops in February 2014, who instead allowed civil partnerships between members of the same gender, within a celibate relationship.
 The Marriage (Same Sex Couples) Act 2013 meant that religious institutions which do not agree with same-sex marriage—such as the Church of England, which defines marriage as between one man and one woman in its canon law—did not have to perform same-sex marriage ceremonies.
 These exemptions came following extensive lobbying by conservative Anglicans.